 No, sorry that you are not eligible.
 Social Sciences Internship is only open for students who will complete their undergraduate programmes at Hong Kong Baptist University.

 - If I am a HKBU student on exchange abroad, can I apply for Social Sciences Internship?

 No, sorry that you are not eligible.
 Social Sciences Internship is a structured programme consists of pre-internship training workshops, interviews and on-the-job working experience.
 All elements of the programme are required to attend in person.

 - What are the GPA requirements for application?

 The cumulative GPA requirement for application is 2.0.

 - When can I take the Social Sciences Internship?

 You can take the internship during semester 1, semester 2 or summer.

 - How long would be the internship period?

-Students have to work for at least 6 consecutive weeks at the Partner Organisation in one semester (Summer, Semester 1 or Semester 2) in accordance with a work schedule agreed among the Partner Organisation, Student Intern and the University.
-Student intern should commit to work for the entire internship period and fulfil a minimum of 200 work hours* by the end of internship.
+Students have to work for at the Partner Organisation in one semester (Summer, Semester 1 or Semester 2) in accordance with a work schedule agreed among the Partner Organisation, Student Intern and the University, and fulfil a minimum of 200 work hours* by the end of internship.